mautic/mautic-community-handbook/pages/06.community-wide-resources/02.meetings/12.how-to-prepare-and-run-a-mautic-team-meeting/docs.md

 ### Ending the meeting
 After 24 hours (doesn’t have to be really exact, you will want to explicitly end the meeting.
 One way to do so is by responding to the “Hi everyone...
-Welcome to our team meeting!” post, with the “Also send to #<name of channel>” checkbox ticked, something like
+Welcome to our team meeting!” post, with the “Also send to #name of channel” checkbox ticked, something like
 Thanks everyone!
 This meeting is now officially over and I am moving the content to the forum.

 ## Moving the content to the forum